fish2000/liresolr/README.md

 2. Get images that are looking like the one with id ...
 3. Get images looking like the one found at url ...
 4. Get images with a feature vector like ...
+5. Extract histogram from an image URL ...

 Preliminaries
 -------------